The Breaks of the Game: Background

 Kermit Washington arrived on the Blazers in the trade that sent Walton out.
 While with the Los Angeles Lakers in 1977, Washington threw a punch which nearly killed Rudy Tomjanovich.
-He was suspended for the remainder of the season because of the incident, and Tomjanovich's injuries forced his retirement.
+He was suspended for the remainder of the season because of the incident, and Tomjanovich retired after the 1980-1981 season.

 Content

 Halberstam worked as an embedded reporter and traveled with the team during the season.
 Apart from the central discussion of the 1979–80 Blazers season, Breaks provides a history of the NBA, discusses the 1977 Portland Trail Blazers NBA championship squad, the life of departed star Bill Walton, and the struggles of Kermit Washington after his 1977 suspension.
 The book describes Washington's difficult upbringing and his struggles with the stigma that has become attached to him and his family because of that incident.
 Late season Continental League pickup Billy Ray Bates struggle from illiterate small town player who bounced around the fringes of the NBA for several years to playoff starter is also chronicled.
 Halberstam provides background by discussing the history of the Portland Trail Blazers franchise.
 The book also puts basketball into a social context and contains extensive discussion on race in the NBA.
 Portions also discuss the growing pains the NBA experienced expanding from a game that was rarely featured on television in the 1960s to one that had a lucrative network contract by 1979.
 The television money and increased fan support brought with it with the advent of lucrative "no-cut contracts" for the players.
 Halberstam argues that because of this, the league has reached a point where the players often have more power than the coach.
 Woven into the narrative are biographical passages for Ramsay, Walton, and Washington (among others) and the misfortunes they each suffered in recent seasons.
-The Blazers make the playoffs behind the play of Washington and others, but are eliminated in the first round.
+The Blazers made the playoffs behind the play of Washington and others, but are eliminated in the first round.